 The 1,120 level, the top of a recent trading range, is seen as strong support.

 On Friday, the S&P 500 closed at 1,240.40.
 It was up 1.3 percent for the week.

 LOOK OUT FOR FED HAWKS

 An agreement to extend the Bush-era tax cuts over the next two years has started to seem like less of a done deal.
-The agreement is expected to be approved by the U.S. Senate on Tuesday, but could face a tougher road to passage in the House.
+The agreement is likely to be passed by the U.S. Senate on Tuesday, but may face a tougher road to passage in the House of Representatives.

 If the legislation stalls, resulting in higher capital gains and dividend taxes at the start of next year, then U.S. stock prices could fall.

 The Federal Reserve's policy-making body, the Federal Open Markets Committee, will convene on Tuesday for its last meeting of the year.
 The recent clutch of stronger economic data could spark a debate over how far to stretch the central bank's $600 billion stimulus plan, designed to keep interest rate low through bond purchases.

 The hawkish members on the Fed may seize on this cluster of strong numbers and use them to support the argument against quantitative easing, said Pierre Ellis, senior global economist at Decision Economics in New York.

 (Reporting by Edward Krudy; Additional reporting by Caroline Valetkevitch and Doris Frankel; Editing by Jan Paschal)